 - Send tokens of appreciation to teams

-Recognizing model employees is also a great way to promote good practices in your virtual workplace.
+Recognizing model employees is also a great way to promote good practices in a remote environment!

 9. Respect Work-Life Balance